 Please check rates and details directly with the companies in question if you need more recent info.

 The Neolithic flint mines at Spiennes are the largest and earliest concentration of ancient mines in Europe.
-They cover more than 100ha, and are listed in the UNESCO World Heritage List.
+They cover more than 100 ha, and are inscribed on the UNESCO World Heritage List.